 A teaching philosophy statement is a systematic and critical rationale that focuses on the important components defining effective teaching and learning in a particular discipline and/or institutional context.

-Schönwetter (2002: pxx)
+Schönwetter (2002: p84)

 We commenced each tutor interview by asking the tutor to articulate their own philosophy for teaching and learning.
 A tutor’s personal teaching philosophy is likely to be highly complex, tacit and nuanced: a synergy between the self, the discipline, and the institutional context (Schönwetter, 2002).